iyanu27/SCA_FINAL_PROJECT/README.md

 a.
 Obtaining the Demo Laravel,Vuejs Application

-Lets get started by fetching the demo Laravel application from its Github repository.
+First, i cloned the demo Laravel application from its Github repository.

          https://github.com/cretueusebiu/laravel-vue-spa